dimanikulin/dimanikulin/PublishWhat1_en.md

 Ensuring the inclusion of these must-have chapters will contribute to the clarity, accessibility, and overall effectiveness of the document.

 # Optional Chapters
+While some chapters are essential, others offer additional value and flexibility in content creation.
 I would like to note that the **Alternative Headline**, **Definitions, Acronyms, Abbreviations**, **Introduction** and **References** chapters are optional.

 Generally, there is no need for a glossary.